nicoloceneda/Python-edu/README.md

 │                                                     on; Obtaining the training data; Defining the │                                                     training loop
 │
-└── Dataset API.ipynb                             <-- Creating a dataset; Iterating through a data-
-                                                      set; Combining two tensors into a joint data- set; Shuffling the dataset, creating batches
-                                                      and repeating; Fetching available datasets f-
-                                                      rom the tensorflow_datasets library
+├── Dataset API.ipynb                             <-- Creating a dataset; Iterating through a data- │                                                     set; Combining two tensors into a joint data- │                                                     set; Shuffling the dataset, creating batches │                                                     and repeating; Fetching available datasets f- │                                                     rom the tensorflow_datasets library │
+└── Common_Architectures_with_Keras_API.ipynb     <-- Building a feedforward neural network; Examp-
+                                                      le of a XOR classification problem
 </pre>